 J. H. Greene and A. Taflove, “General vector auxiliary differential equation finite-difference time-domain method for nonlinear optics,” Optics Express, vol. 14, pp. 8305-8310, Sept.
 1, 2006.

 J. J. Simpson and A. Taflove, “A review of progress in FDTD Maxwell’s equations modeling of impulsive sub-ionospheric propagation below 300 kHz,” IEEE Trans.
 Antennas and Propagation, vol. 55, pp. 1582-1590, June 2007.

 H. Subramanian, P. Pradhan, Y. Liu, I. R. Capoglu, X. Li, J. D. Rogers, A. Heifetz, D. Kunte, H. K. Roy, A. Taflove, and V. Backman, “Optical methodology for detecting histologically unapparent nanoscale consequences of genetic alterations in biological cells,” Proc.
 National Academy of Sciences USA, vol. 105, no. 51, pp. 20124-20129, Dec.
 23, 2008.

-L. Cherkezyan, I. Capoglu, H. Subramanian, J. D. Rogers, D. Damania, A. Taflove, and V. Backman, "Interferometric spectroscopy of scattered light can quantify the statistics of subdiffractional refractive-index fluctuations," Physical Review Lett., vol. 111, 033903, July 19, 2013.
+L. Cherkezyan, I. Capoglu, H. Subramanian, J. D. Rogers, D. Damania, A. Tafove, and V Backman, “Interferometric spectroscopy of scattered light can quantify the statistics of subdiffractional refractive-index fluctuations,” Physical Review Lett., vol. 111, 033903, July 19, 2013.